ibm-cloud-architecture/refarch-eda-item-inventory/README.md

 ## Continuous integration with OpenShift Pipelines

-* Create a `rt-inventory-gitops` project to execute pipeline
+* Create a `rt-inventory-gitops` OpenShift project to execute pipeline
 * Be sure the OpenShift pipelines operator is deployed if not do:

   ```sh